 Here again Wallace, himself a broken man, saw American brokenness with an uncanny clarity.
 His defense of the truth required the telling of lies.
 Showing how the defects of language and narrative conventions might paradoxically point a way toward that part of the machinery that might, unaccountably, inexplicably, work.
 Or that part of it that at least might be salvageable.

 Wallace is a literary genius.
 He is a cautionary tale.
 His wrongdoing in life is a matter for concern and regret.
-He is something for everyone to figure out how not to do.
 The culture enabled and then exacerbated his illness and caused it to metastasize, again and again.
 I’m not trying to lessen his agency, or his responsibility, but still this is incontrovertible.
 Wallace’s illness worsened amid widespread delusions, American delusions that persist today, of the benefits of meritocracy and competition; the need to be always the best, a superstar.
 He knew this, discussed it in many places: “Good Old Neon,” “The String Theory.”
 The culture provided him with phrases like “chasing tail” and with classrooms and lecture halls full of admiring young victims, themselves culturally snowed by the glamor of “genius.”
 He knew all of this; it’s what Brief Interviews with Hideous Men is about.
 The culture provided him with alcohol, opiates and cocaine.
 Later, with Nardil.
 Wallace knew himself to be grossly flawed.
 He knew it; that’s what Infinite Jest is about.
 Should we read it?
 You can only answer for yourself.
 Do you think any of that is worth addressing?